Monash University

 English test

-If you don’t meet the Monash English requirement for a course at an Australian campus (but you meet all other admission requirements), reach out to your faculty to discuss your options.
+If you don’t meet the Monash English requirement for a course at an Australian campus (but you meet all other admission requirements), contact your faculty to discuss your options.
 You may be asked to complete an internal assessment or one of the following English tests with the approval of the faculty dean (or a nominee):

 Recognition of prior learning